The Red Onion Jazz Band: After the split

 In early 1965, The Red Onion Jazz Band released their self-titled debut LP.
 Its black-and-white cover art (see above) was designed by tuba player Kim Lynch, however in October, he and two other members, clarinetist, vocalist and occasional violinist Gerry Humphreys and Ian Clyne left, after three years of success, to play together the electric Rhythm and Blues that was beginning to eclipse jazz amongst younger audiences, especially after the visit of the Beatles to Melbourne in 1964.
 Humphrys, Clyne and Lynch went on to form the rock group The Loved Ones.

 After this split The Onions' Brett Iggulden (trumpet and vocals), Bill Howard (trombone and vocals) and drummer Allan Browne persevered, joined by John Scurry (banjo and guitar) and Richard Miller (clarinet) in 1965.
 In 1967 the group left Australia for a 10-month, 50,000-mile tour of Europe.
-During the tour the band performed at the Jazz Jamboree in Warsaw, Poland, during October 1967, and at jazz clubs, ball rooms, jazz festivals and on radio.
+During the tour the band performed at the Jazz Jamboree in Warsaw, Poland, over October 1967, and at jazz clubs, ball rooms, jazz festivals and on radio.
 On return to Australia they continued to appear on television, at balls and discothèques, jazz clubs, university concerts and fashion parades.

 Between 1974 and 1983 the Onions did not perform together.
 In 1983 they reunited in a benefit for Bill Howard who had lost his house and possessions in the Ash Wednesday bushfires.
 Thereafter they performed quite regularly, with festival appearances and occasional gigs in Melbourne.
 They travelled to Europe a third time in 1992, and released the CD Crisis shortly thereafter.

 With Bill Howard's death from cancer in 1996 the Red Onions finally disbanded, with their last formal appearance at the Wangaratta Festival of Jazz and Blues.
 At this performance they featured their mentor and long time friend, Ade Monsbourgh.

 A Red Onion Jazz Band exhibition was opened by Allan Browne on 7 August 2010 at the Victorian Jazz Archive.

 A program on the ROJB in the 60s may be seen on YouTube.